AWS CWI Course- AWS CWI Fees – Certified Welding Inspector Renewals – Seminar and Exam Schedule/Price list – Full Details

 If you cannot be identified from your current photo on file with American Welding Society, you should submit a new photo with your renewal or re-certification application.

-Examination results will NOT be released until we receive the 2 x 2 inch color passport – style photograph.
+Examination results will NOT be released until we receive the 2 x 2-inch colour passport – style photograph.
 To avoid delays in receiving your examination results, please mail your photo to the address listed below:

 The renewal process is an important part of maintaining your certification.
 Senior Certified Welding Inspector SCWI’s and Certified Welding Inspector CWI’s maintain their certification by submitting an approved renewal application to the Certification Department.
 The application must be submitted at least 60 days prior to the expiration date of the current certification and no earlier than 11 months prior to the expiration date of that certification.